 - Right Documentation.
 Each time a child is administered medication, it should be recorded.
 The staff member who administered the medication should document the administration immediately each and every time after they have provided a dose (after washing hands).
 This is an incredibly critical step.
 Without proper documentation, another staff member or the child's family member may not appropriately provide the next dose of medication (e.g., they may provide the next dose too quickly which could cause seriously health implications for the child).

+Note that some states use the first 5 Rights (right child, right medication, right dose, right time, right route) and some states use 7 Rights, also known as “5 Rights PLUS” which include the last two rights (right reason and right documentation).
+Check with your coach, trainer, or administrator to be sure you know which set of medication administration rights are in use at your program.
 If any of these Rights have not been met, then it is considered a medication error, must be documented, and the family notified.
-You can read more on these rights of medication administration by reviewing the resource Information from the American Academy of Pediatrics on Medication Administration located below in the Learn Activities section.
+You can read more on these rights of medication administration by reviewing the resource, Information from the American Academy of Pediatrics on Medication Administration.

 It is important to identify resources in your own program to meet children’s special health needs.
 Read the scenario in the Meet Aiden activity, and write your answers in the space provided.
 Then talk to your trainer, coach, or administrator about how you would answer the questions as they pertain to your program.

 In this section you will find two documents that you can use as templates for your own work: a Care Plan for Children with Special Health Needs and an Information Exchange Form for Children with Health Concerns.
 Use these resources as you learn more about the forms required in your workplace.

 You can compare the attached documents with information that already exists in your program related to children’s health care needs.
 Your program’s Nurse should have a Care Plan Template developed and in use.
 Review this existing paperwork to ensure you have all required information in order to provide appropriate services and accommodations for children with special health needs.